MrAlejandro/practice-python/pandas/jupyter/README.md

-In order to run a Jupyter session, just type "jupyter notebook" in the sertain folder (in terminal)
+In order to run a Jupyter session, just type "jupyter notebook" in the certain folder (in terminal)